Skip to content

 text

-The first and fifth approaches look like assignment, but the compiler is actually performing construction—this is C++ copy initialization syntax, which has the same effect as std::string s1("hello"). std::string s4(s1, 1, 3) extracts three characters starting from index 1 of s1, resulting in "ell"—this "partial construction" is extremely useful when parsing strings.
-We do not need to dive deep into move construction right now; just know that it is faster than copying because it "steals" the internal resources instead of duplicating them.
+The first and fifth methods look like assignments, but the compiler is actually performing construction—this is C++ copy-initialization syntax, which has the same effect as std::string s2("Hello"). s5 extracts 3 characters starting from index 1 of "World", resulting in "orl".
+This "partial construction" is very useful when parsing strings.
+We don't need to dive deep into move construction right now; just know that it is faster than copying because it "steals" the internal resources rather than duplicating them.

-⚠️ Pitfall Warning After being moved from, the source object (s5 above) is left in a "valid but unspecified" state—you can assign to it and destruct it, but do not read its value for any meaningful logic.
-This is the fundamental contract of C++ move semantics, and we will elaborate on this in a later chapter when we cover move semantics.
+⚠️ Warning The source object after a move (s4 above) is in a "valid but unspecified" state—you can assign to it or destroy it, but do not read its value for any meaningful logic.
+This is the basic contract of C++ move semantics, which we will cover in detail when we discuss move semantics in a later chapter.

 Step 2 — Basic Operations: Size, Access, and Empty Checks